CalLavicka/c0-vscode-extension/README.md

 ### Multi-file projects

-If the file `README.txt` exits for your project, then the extension will parse and use that to figure out in what order the files should be compiled .
-You don't need to do anything further
+If the file `README.txt` exits for your project, then the extension will use lines starting with ` % cc0 ` to figure out in what order the files should be compiled.
+You don't need to do anything further.

 Otherwise you should provide a `project.txt` file in the main directory of your project.
 It should be a list of the files in the order you would compile them, separated by spaces.
 If there are multiple ways to compile your project, then you should list each way on a different line.
 Example: